 We developed the service after running some specialist autism advocacy and mentoring provision.
 It was set up with autistic adults because there was a need identified for ongoing support to help people achieve their potential.

 We offer three main services – advocacy, information and mentoring.
-We run a weekly drop-in at Lovell Park Hub on Tuesday afternoons and a fortnightly session at the same venue for booked appointments and groups on Friday afternoons from 4-7pm.
+We run a weekly drop-in at Lovell Park Hub on Tuesday afternoons from 3:30-7pm and a weekly session at the same venue for booked appointments and groups on Friday afternoons from 4-7pm.

 We can offer advocacy support at our weekly drop-in on Tuesday afternoons, or at our fortnightly Friday hub session.
 The Tuesday session is from 3.30pm-7pm, whilst the Friday one runs from 4pm-7pm.

 Some of our paid staff are fully-trained advocates, some of whom are autistic themselves.